-This is a graduate level run (yes, like Hardrock), as it is unmarked and almost unsupported (only one aid-station at the turn-around).
+This is an event for experienced mountain runners, as it is unmarked and almost unsupported (there is only one aid station at the turn-around).
 This CANNOT be your first 50 miler.
-There are many cairns and you primarily stay on a ridgeline, but with no course marking it is still possible to get well off course.
+There are many cairns and you primarily stay on a ridgeline, but with no course marking it is still possible to get well off-course.
 You will need to carry supplies for five to nine hours of running, and once you are out on the course there is no easy way out until the turnaround.

 The race, a 45 mile out-and-back, starts and finishes at the Hyalite Creek Trailhead.
 It is on 100% singletrack trail, with one significant climb to Hyalite Peak (10,300 feet) and multiple short steep climbs totaling close to 11,000 feet total vertical gain.
-Though the elevation gain is not huge for the distance, it is deceptively difficult due to the high elevation and often rocky trails.
+It is a deceptively difficult course due to the high elevation, exposed terrain, and rough, rocky trails.
 The course is almost exclusively at or above 9500 feet, with spectacular views of the Paradise Valley, Absaroka Mountains, and Spanish Peaks.
 Elk, mountain goats, and bears (both black and grizzly) may be seen.
 Hand-drawn and topographic maps are available at the website.

 A two-person "relay" is an option for those not wanting to run this course solo.
 The second relay person is responsible for driving to the Windy Pass trailhead (see map).
 Relay members starting at Windy Pass will be asked to help carry drop bags up the trail to the turn-around (about two miles each way).
 The first relay person starts with the solo runners at Hyalite Creek trailhead at 5:30 AM, and the second will start at the Windy Pass Cabin at 7:30 AM.
 Though we prefer a true relay for traffic reasons, any teams wishing to run together can check with us.
 A time penalty of 30 minutes is added if you both start at Windy Pass and subtracted if you both start at Hyalite.